censoredplanet/censoredplanet/docs/dns.rst

 2. Separated the data collection phase and data analysis phase.
 Right now the Satellite data from our `public data bucket <https://data.censoredplanet.org/raw>`_ is truthful to the data collected without further analysis.
 We deprecated the “anomaly” field since there are misunderstandings that anomaly represents censorship.

+3. Added new data containing further metadata fields and flattened nested data for easy analysis.
+Modified field names for disambiguation purposes.

     * :code:`domain` : String
         The test domain being queried.